jamerst/AutoTag/README.md

   -p|--pattern <PATTERN>          Custom regex to parse TV episode information --windows-safe                  Remove invalid Windows file name characters when renaming --extended-tagging              Add more information to Matroska file tags.
 Reduces tagging speed.
-  -v|--verbose                    Enable verbose output mode --set-default                   Set the current arguments as the default --version                       Print version number and exit
+  --apple-tagging                 Add extra tags to mp4 files for use with Apple devices and software -v|--verbose                    Enable verbose output mode --set-default                   Set the current arguments as the default --version                       Print version number and exit